wbuchwalter/redux-appinsights/README.md

 #### Globals

-They are properties that you want to be defined on every action that you track, for example, the environment on which the action occured.
+These are properties that you want to be added on every action that you track, for example, the environment on which the action occured.

 #### Exclude